Skip to Content

 As we've discussed before on this blog, any legal malpractice claim must show that the attorney or firm had a specific duty to the client, that they failed in that duty and that financial damages were incurred.

 Here, Cadwalader had a duty to exercise reasonable skill and knowledge when advising the client.
-The advice Red Zone claims to have received didn't hold up against a lawsuit, and Red Zone incurred a $10-million bill as a result.
+The advice Red Zone claims to have received didn't hold up against a lawsuit, and Red Zone incurred a $10 million bill as a result.
 Under that understanding of the facts, the Cadwalader partner could be guilty of malpractice.

 Have you been given bad legal advice that cost you money?
 It's possible you were the victim of legal malpractice.
 Have an experienced malpractice attorney evaluate your situation.